 Kubernetes and Mesos employ different tactics to tackle the same problem.
 In comparing them based on several features, we have found that both solutions are equivalent in terms of features and other advantages when compared to Docker Swarm.

-The intuitive architectural design of Mesos provides good options when it comes to handling legacy systems and large-scale clustered environments via its DC/OS.
+The intuitive architectural design of Mesos offers effective solutions for handling legacy systems and large-scale clustered environments through its DC/OS.
 It’s also adept at handling more specific technologies such as distributed processing with Hadoop.
-Kubernetes is preferred more by development teams who want to build a system dedicated exclusively to docker container orchestration.
+Kubernetes is preferred more by development teams who want to build a system dedicated exclusively to Docker container orchestration.

 Our straightforward comparison should provide users with a clear picture of Kubernetes vs Mesos and their core competencies.
 The goal has been to provide the reader with relevant data and facts to inform their decision.

-How to choose between them will depend on finding the right cluster management solution that fits your company’s technical requirements.
+Choosing between them depends on finding the right cluster management solution that fits your company’s technical requirements.
 If you’d like to find out more about which solution would suit you best, contact us today for a free consultation.